 Colton’s CAR-T cell experience has been somewhat unusual.
 He received two infusions of his cells, undergoing the second infusion after his care team wasn’t sure about the effects of the first one.
 Then, a few months after the second infusion, Colton relapsed again.
 We were in this fight again, for the fifth time in five years.
 But after the CAR-T cell infusions, Colton’s cancer had come back differently.
 He now had CD22 leukemia, not CD19.
 And there was no sign of his cancer being hypo-diploid anymore.
 So his doctors decided to go for “big guns” chemo against the CD22, and then follow up with a more standard type of chemo.

 And it has worked!
-In early 2015, about six months after Colton’s fifth relapse, we learned that his bone marrow was cancer-free.
-Colton has been in remission since.
-He underwent his last rounds of treatment the week before the Believe Ball.
+In early 2015, six months after Colton’s fifth relapse, we learned that his bone marrow was cancer-free.
+Colton has been in remission ever since.
+He underwent his last rounds of treatment the week before the Believe Ball in October 2017.

 We are grateful for so many things.
 We can’t even begin to thank all the people who have helped us, or prayed for Colton, or the doctors who have worked so hard to save Colton.
 I donate my time to help Seattle Children’s Hospital, which stepped in to cover the costs of a transplant when our insurance company said “No.” We are thankful for our faith.
 We are thankful that God has truly prepared us for “today,” together as a family.
 We each feel we have been prepared through our life experiences to face this life challenge together.
 This will make us stronger.
 And I am thankful for Colton, and his incredible resilience.